CodingThrust/AMAT5315-2025Spring-Homeworks/README.md

    git commit -m 'some messsage'
    git push
    ```
-6. Your homework will be graded after the PR is merged.
+6. (grading) Your homework will be graded after the PR is merged.
+The default deadline is 2 weeks after the homework is released.
+The submission order matters.
+The first one to submit the correct answer will get extra credit.